jaypatel15994/integration-engineer-tasks/README.md

 ### <ins>Task 3: File Management</ins>

-1. Commands used to do file orerations are as under.
+1. Commands used to do file operations are as under.

     (i) - archiving and compressing:
     ```